Principality of Hamamshen: Establishment to decline

 The last prince of Hamamshen, Baron David II was exiled to Ispir by the Ottomans following the conquest of Trebizond.
-Khachkar(now Kaçkar), which was the center of the principality was demolished by the Ottomans.
+Khachkar (now Kaçkar), which was the centre of the principality was demolished by the Ottomans.
 Der Hovhannes Hamshentsi, d.
 1497, was a prominent monk, philosopher, and orator during this time.

-After the fall of the Principality, the Hamshentsi Armenians were scattered throughout the Black Sea region in the Trabzon Eyalet establishing communities in towns and villages from Samsun in the west to Hopa in the east.
-During Ottoman rule taxation and Islamization of the Laz people pressured some Hamshen communities to converting to Islam to have equality and avoid harassment from their Muslim neighbors, many others fled to remote regions in mountains and forests to avoid taxation and oppression, notably a man named Husep who led a group into Sera Dere to found the hidden village of Cevizlik where they remained hidden for 30 years.
+After the fall of the principality, the Hamshentsi Armenians were scattered throughout the Black Sea region in the Trabzon Eyalet establishing communities in towns and villages from Samsun in the west to Hopa in the east.
+During Ottoman rule taxation and Islamization of the Laz people pressured some Hamshen communities to convert to Islam to have equality and avoid harassment from their Muslim neighbors, many others fled to remote regions in mountains and forests to avoid taxation and oppression, notably a man named Husep who led a group into Sera Dere to found the hidden village of Cevizlik where they remained hidden for 30 years.